Save This Recipe

 -

 Avoid Refreezing.
-Once thawed, use it.
-Refreezing affects taste and texture—and can be unsafe.
+Once it’s thawed, use it up.
+Refreezing messes with the flavor and texture—and sometimes, it can get dodgy safety-wise.

 -